bennyb0y/burrito-rater/README.md

 # 🌯 Burrito Rater

-A web application for rating and discovering burritos, built with Next.js and deployed on Cloudflare Pages.
+A web application for rating and discovering burritos, built with Next.js and deployed on Cloudflare Pages and Cloudflare D1.

 ## 🚀 Features